 AQUIND Interconnector is a subsea and underground High Voltage Direct Current (HVDC) electric power transmission link between the South Coast of England and Normandy in France.
 The examination into the proposed Aquind interconnector closed on 8 March 2021.

 AQUIND Limited has made an application for a Development Consent Order (DCO) which would authorise the construction of a new marine and underground High Voltage Direct Current (HVDC) power transmission link between the South Coast of England and Normandy in France (to be known as AQUIND Interconnector).

 The DCO application is being dealt with by the Planning Inspectorate, who will consider it on behalf of the Secretary of State.
-The council will be an important consultee in the consent process, and while it is not the body which determines the order it is able to give its planning views on the scheme at the inquiry.
+The council is not the body which determines the order.

 Aquind’s argument is that by linking the British and French electric power grids it will make energy markets more efficient, improve security of supply and enable greater flexibility as power grids evolve to adapt to different sources of renewable energy and changes in demand trends such as the development of electric vehicles.

 Portsmouth City Council’s role and the development consent process